kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - User friendly.

 Cons:
-- `.metadata.generateName` is not supported.
+- `.metadata.generateName` is not supported (we are mostly okay with not supporting it).
 - Potential for conflict if an old EvictionRequest object exists and a pod with a new UID is created with the same name.
+Although there is a `.spec.target.podRef.uid` field to distinguish between the new and old request, all the actors in the system could be blocked if the old EvictionRequest is present.
+For example, requesters cannot create a new EvictionRequest.
 - Actors in the system might start to rely on the name alone, rather than the full reference in `.spec.target.podRef.uid`, and mis-target pods.
 - Not extensible - hard to support new resources (e.g. PVCs).
+This point is not very important.

 #### Pod UID and Pod Name Prefix